-If these laws are rarely implemented, they can still lead to fines and imprisonment in some countries like Malta and Greece.
+Even where these laws are rarely implemented, they can still lead to fines and imprisonment in some countries, such as Italy and Greece.
 Moving beyond strict EU borders, into Russia or Turkey, the sentences become harsher and more frequent.

 Even rarely-used “blasphemy” laws have a negative deterrent effect on freedom of expression and lend legitimacy to harsher and more widely enforced laws elsewhere.
 Even if most European-based cases end up in acquittal, the constant threat of blasphemy hanging over individuals represents a threat to freedom of expression in some of these countries.